buildshift-dev/tf-tutorial/README.md

 ⚠️ **Security Disclaimer**: The security practices depicted in this tutorial may not represent production best practices.
 The goal is to demonstrate Terraform concepts and ensure compatibility with A Cloud Guru sandbox environments.
 For production deployments, please review and implement appropriate security measures.

-This repository contains **two complete Terraform tutorials** that demonstrate how to create AWS Lambda functions with S3 integration.
-Both tutorials create the same functionality but use different approaches to teach different aspects of Terraform.
+This repository contains **three complete Terraform tutorials** that demonstrate how to create AWS Lambda functions with S3 integration.
+All tutorials create the same functionality but use different approaches to teach different aspects of Terraform.

 ## 🎯 What You'll Build

-Both projects create a serverless system where:
+All projects create a serverless system where:
 - **AWS Lambda Function** runs Python code
 - **S3 Bucket** stores files
 - **Lambda creates timestamp files** in S3 each time it executes